Investigating Anthropometric Fidelity in SAM 3D Body: Related Work

 \subsection{Parametric Human Models and Phenotypic Diversity}

-The field of 3D human body modeling has long been dominated by SMPL \cite{loper2015smpl} and its variants.
-While revolutionary, SMPL's global shape space often suffers from spurious long-range correlations.
-To address this, STAR \cite{osman2020star} introduced sparse, spatially-local blend shapes, and SUPR \cite{osman2022supr} further refined this with a unified part-based representation to allow for more localized control.
-Most recently, AnnyBody \cite{bregier2025anny} has challenged the limited phenotypic range of standard models by explicitly modeling a diverse range of body shapes and medically meaningful morphs, highlighting the \enquote{standardization} bias inherent in older datasets.
-SAM 3D Body's MHR, while robust, appears to regress to a similar global mean as early SMPL models, lacking the localized expressivity of SUPR or the population inclusivity of AnnyBody.
+The field of 3D human body modeling has historically been dominated by SMPL \cite{loper2015smpl} and its direct variants.
+Although impactful, SMPL's global shape space frequently suffers from spurious long-range correlations that dilute localized geometric accuracy.
+To resolve this, STAR \cite{osman2020star} introduced sparse, spatially-local blend shapes, and SUPR \cite{osman2022supr} further advanced the paradigm with a unified part-based representation, granting localized control that avoids altering the entire global topology when only a localized region changes.
+Most recently, AnnyBody \cite{bregier2025anny} has challenged the limited phenotypic range of standard parametric models by explicitly encoding a diverse spectrum of body shapes and medically meaningful morphs, exposing the \enquote{standardization} bias inherent in legacy datasets.
+Despite its robustness, SAM 3D Body's MHR framework relies on an compressed 20-component torso shape space, enforcing a structural regression to a global mean comparable to early unconstrained SMPL formulations.
+It intrinsically lacks both the spatially-local expressivity of SUPR and the phenotypic inclusivity of AnnyBody.